upkie 9.0.0

 An IP address will also work.

-To make sure your build environment works, try to run a bullet spine from source:
+To make sure your build environment works, try to rebuild the pi3hat spine from source:

 Upkie implements an action-observation loop to control robot actuators from a standalone "agent" process.
 The inter-process communication (IPC) protocol between the agent and the "spine" process that talks to actuators looks like this: